-Test the Z-axis response
+Test the Z-Axis Response

-Turn off power to the ShopBot.
-Push the Z-axis down, then release it.
-Normally, the Z should move upward under spring tension.
-The presence of a spindle or air drills may affect the speed and distance of this motion but the overall movement should be smooth and fluid.
+Turn off ShopBot power.
+Push the Z-axis down and release it.
+Normally, it should move upward under spring tension.
+The presence of a spindle or air drills may affect the speed and distance of this motion, but the overall movement should be smooth and fluid.